core-wg/yang-cbor/draft-veillette-core-yang-library-latest.md

 * 'revision' fields are implemented using a 4 bytes binary string.

 * the mandatory requirement of the 'namespace' fields is removed, and implementation is not recommended.
-SIDs used by constrained devices and protocols doesn't require namespaces.
+SIDs used by constrained devices and protocols don't require namespaces.

 * the implementation of the 'location' fields are not recommended, the use of the module SID as the handle to retrieve the associated YANG module is proposed instead.